All » Google Sheets » What is Google Sheets and How Does it Work?

 Google Sheets Add-ons

-There are many add-ons for Google Sheets, some of which allow for easily pulling in data from other sources such as Google Analytics and CRM systems like Salesforce and Copper.
+There are many add-ons for Google Sheets, some of which allow for pulling in data from other sources such as Google Search Console and CRM systems.

 Collaboration

-As we explained in detail in a post about Google Docs, Google Sheets can be selectively shared with anyone within an organization or anyone outside an organization who has a Google account.
-Once shared, there are a number of collaboration options.
+As with Google Docs, Google Sheets can be selectively shared with anyone within or outside an organization with a Google account.
+Once a spreadsheet is shared, there are several collaboration options.

-A Google Sheets sheet can also be downloaded in a variety of formats, including Microsoft Excel (.xlsx), OpenDocument format (.ods) and comma-separated values (.csv).
+A Google Sheets sheet can be downloaded in a variety of formats, including

 About Us | Privacy Policy